PlenipotentSS/GoogleAnalyticsNotes/readme.md

 		- Best of both worlds
 			- Qualitative data with Qualitative analysis and response to determine trends and behavior of your customers
 		- Measuring outcomes
-			- what are the important business outcomes, and what your goals are
+			- What are the important business outcomes, and what your goals are
-			- good to have a good strategy
+			- Good to have a good strategy
 			- 5 business objectives:
-				- e-commerce: sell products
+				- E-commerce: sell products
 				- Lead generation: contact information for sales prospects
-				- content publishing: ads shown to visitors
+				- Content publishing: ads shown to visitors
 				- Online info: help customers and respond quickly
 		- Behavioral data
 			- Macro Conversions
-				- main objective
+				- Main objective
 			- Micro Conversions
-				- smaller steps to the final goal
+				- Smaller steps to the final goal

 ![](cycle.png)